Greenflamingo47/theodinproject/README.md

 # theodinproject
-Projects done via The Odin Project
+Projects done via The Odin Project.
-The first project is utilizing html to make a "recipes" page I will use links, lists, images, etc.
+The first project is utilizing html to make a "recipes" page.
+I will use links, lists, images, etc.

+Added in some CSS concepts I learned.